 How to do PR link building

 1. Do some research

 This is perhaps the most critical and time-consuming stage of the whole process.

 Consider the goals you wish to achieve with your outreach.
-For instance, let’s assume that you want to sell material to individuals who are already interested in it (i.e. they’ve written about it or something similar in the past).
+For instance, let’s assume that you want to sell material to individuals who are already interested in it.
+Perhaps they’ve written about this specific topic or something similar in the past.
 In this case, you can do research on writers who specialize in a specific subject.

 Filtering the results is the most efficient way to avoid inadvertently contacting the wrong individuals when prospecting.
 If your campaign is targeted at a specific city or country, you can sort your search results by city or country.

 You can glean many details about someone from their tweets.
 If you follow a journalist or blogger on social media, clicking on their contact card will take you to their Twitter, Instagram, or LinkedIn page.
 Since looking for someone’s social media accounts on Google may take a long time, this strategy can save you a lot of time.